junxit/us-congress-bills-112/bill.md

 >
 > - **(1)** provide financial assistance for the planning, program design, and initial implementation of charter schools;
 > - **(2)** expand the number of high-quality charter schools available to students across the Nation;
-> - **(3)** evaluate the impact of such schools on student achievement, families, and communities, and share best practices with other public schools;
+> - **(3)** evaluate the impact of such schools on student achievement, families, and communities, and share best practices between charter schools and other public schools;
 > - **(4)** encourage States to provide support to charter schools for facilities financing in an amount more nearly commensurate to the amount the States have typically provided for traditional public schools;
 > - **(5)** improve student services to increase opportunities for students with disabilities, English language learners, and other traditionally underserved students to attend charter schools and meet challenging State academic achievement standards; and
 > - **(6)** support efforts to strengthen the charter school authorizing process to improve performance management, including transparency, monitoring, and evaluation of such schools.